 The effects of smoking dried cannabis are felt almost immediately, for most patients, but soon begin to diminish.
 Depending on the cannabinoid content and potency of the cannabis, effects disappear almost completely within 2 to 4 hours.

 DON’T WANT TO SMELL LIKE A POTHEAD

 Will I smell like a pothead after smoking or vaping?
 Yes, BUT only if you smoke a lot of joints.
-Most patients use a vape with good cannabis product this days.
+Most patients use a vape with good cannabis product this day.
 It produces negligible odors.
 Weed smoke may be harmful to lungs but only in large amounts.
-In moderate use(1-2 per day) the effects on the lungs appears to be negligible or even therapeutic.
+In moderate use(1-2 per day) the effects on the lungs appear to be negligible or even therapeutic.

 “After exercise-induced bronchospasm, placebo cannabis and saline were followed by gradual recovery during 30 to 60 min, whereas 2.0 per cent marijuana and isoproterenol caused an immediate reversal of exercise-induced asthma and hyperinflation.” – PubMed

 CAFFEINE MORE ADDICTIVE THAN CANNABIS

 “The difference between caffeine and Cannabis is that caffeine more reliably produces abuse-related effects in preclinical rodent models.” – Dr. Lazenka,THC Researcher

 SAFETY!
 LAB TESTED CANNABIS IS THE BEST WAY TO GO

 There is a point in medicating and poisoning at the same time.
 Pesticides, mold and residual solvents are serious contaminants too often found in random testing.
 When using any kind of cannabis products should be free of residual solvents, pesticides, herbicides, heavy metals, mold, fungus, and other toxic elements.